bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 git config --global user.email "yourmail@example.com"
 ```

-That way once you have the above configured when you make a commit and then check the git log you will be able to see that the commit is associated with the details that you've configured above.
+That way, once you have the above configured when you make a commit and then check the git log, you will be able to see that the commit is associated with the details that you've configured above.

 ```
 git log